mootools/mootools-more/README.md

 * Compat for previous version of -more
 * Verify compat for multi-builder on mootools.net
 * Compat for Clientcide
+* Switch to feature detection instead of engine detection

 ### StyleGuide